 However, if you and your spouse cannot reach an agreement, or if the agreement you reach is obviously skewed unfairly to one side, the Superior Court steps in and splits your property and debt equally.

-Pledge to Look at Your Divorce and Property Division as a Business Arrangement
+#1.
+Pledge to Look at Your Divorce and Property Division Issues as Business Transactions

 When you divorce, you’re dissolving your marriage contract.
 While that seems like an unfeeling way to look at things, it’s how the law sees it—and your property division is no different.
 Treating property division as a negotiation process can make things much simpler.